alethere/mpQTL/README.md

 You can access the [online vignette here](https://alethere.github.io/mpQTL/ "QTL analysis with the R package mpQTL").

-If you want to access your vignette locally you need to build it on install (this will take some time)
+If you want to access your vignette locally you need to build it on install (this will take some time).

 ```
 devtools::install_github("https://github.com/alethere/mpqtl", build_vignette = T)